New York Supreme Court and New York Family Court:

 Many cases will involve both Family Court and Supreme Court.
 The role of these two courts is often not obvious, and while they share jurisdiction over several domestic issues, there are significant differences between the two.

-Historically, the name of Supreme Court arose due to its supremacy over local courts in each county, and each of New York's 62 counties has one Supreme Court.
-Supreme Court has the authority to hear virtually any kind of case.
+Each of New York's 62 counties has one Supreme Court, having the authority to hear virtually any kind of case.
 In addition, Supreme Court is a court of equity, which means the court is authorized to grant relief that is authorized by statute or to structure unique relief that is based on the facts of the case.

 Family Court is a court created by the state legislature by statute, specifically the Family Court Act.
 The Family Court's authority to hear cases may therefore be changed by the legislation amending the Family Court Act.
 Under the Act, the authority of the Family Court is broken down into several Articles, each article being dedicated to one type of case.